 Nearly 6pm, our guide will take you for nightlife in Beijing.
 It's time for party, Beijing’s nightlife gets better every year – regularly playing host to the world’s best DJs as well as fostering its own burgeoning electronic music scene – there are bars and clubs to suit every taste and budget.
 Follow one of our brief party programmes below or check out the Nightlife section for more on this month’s biggest events Choose to stay in the pulsating pathos of Sanlitun or head west to the more alternative, relaxed scene in the Gulou area; a well-known hipster haunt.

-After the tour, you will be taken back to your hotel in Beijing downtown.
+After the tour, drive you back to Beijing downtown hotel or drop off at Beijing train station.

 Price Per Person in US Dollars

 Tour Style：One of most recommended Beijing day tours, to visit the most famous tourist sites includes Beijing Forbidden City, Temple of Heaven and experience the Beijing Hutong culture within one day.